Perfect for families, pets, walkers and cyclists

 As well as providing the location for stunning scenery and walking, East Lothian's beaches and harbours allow access to sea fishing for mackerel and sea bass, as well as a wide variety of watersports including surfing at Belhaven, kitesurfing and kiteboarding at Longniddry and Gullane, coasteering with outdoor activity providers like Ocean Vertical, diving the islands of the Firth of Forth, paddleboarding and kayaking at North Berwick and Tantallon.
 Those looking for something different can also try cable wakeboarding.

-Our nearest East Lothian beach is Fisherrow, Musselburgh.The East Lothian beaches are shown running from West (Edinburgh) to East (Dunbar).
+Our nearest East Lothian beach is Fisherrow, Musselburgh, 3 miles from our Edinburgh coastal campsite.The East Lothian beaches are shown running from West (Edinburgh) to East (Dunbar).

 Most East Lothian coastal car parks charge for parking and take cashless payments using RingGo.

-Portobello Beach, a few miles from Edinburgh city centre, is a charming seaside suburb, with two miles of sand, making it perfect for swimming and sunbathing.
+Portobello Beach, 4 miles from Edinburgh city centre and 6 miles from Drummohr, is a charming seaside suburb, with two miles of sand, making it perfect for swimming and sunbathing.
 It has a promenade and draws large crowds in good weather.
 Look out also for the splendid Victorian swimming pool, featuring an original Aerotone and Turkish baths.

 Fisherrow beach is essentially two beaches sitting either side of the harbour at Musselburgh to the mouth of the River Esk.
 This sandy East Lothian beach is popular for walkers and rich in birdlife.
-The 134-mile long John Muir Way long distance path passes adjacent to the beach.
+The 134-mile long John Muir Way long distance path passes adjacent to the beach and it is a 3-mile walk from the shores near the coastal campsite at Drummohr into Musselburgh along the coastal path through Levenhall Links Nature Reserve.
 Children's play area close by.

-This long sandy and rocky beach is easily accessible.
+This long sandy and rocky beach is easily accessible and just 6 miles from Drummohr.
 Close to the nature reserves, there are lots of wading birds to be seen feeding when the tide is out.
 It is also a great spot for wildflowers.
 There are many rock pools along the beach which attract lots of wildlife.
 The East Lothian beach is popular with canoeists, kitesurfers, kiteboarders and windsurfers.
 The beach is dog-friendly and there is even a dog exercise area.

 Expansive sandy North Berwick beach at the Eastern end close to the harbour.
 Popular with families, there is a boat pond built into rocks which holds the water when the tide is out, providing a safe place for children to sail boats and paddle.
 On the harbour in North Berwick is the fabulous Scottish Seabird Centre.
 It is possible to take boat trips out to the seabird sanctuary on Bass Rock which is visible from the beach.